-■ Railroad, Truck, Bus or Airline Companies:
+Railroad, Truck, Bus or Airline Companies:

 All business income of railroad, truck, bus or airline companies shall be apportioned to the Commonwealth of Pennsylvania by multiplying the income by a fraction.
-The numerator of the fraction is the taxpayer's total revenue miles within the Commonwealth during the taxable period.
-The denominator of the fraction is the total revenue miles of the taxpayer everywhere during the taxable period.
-A "revenue mile" means the average receipts derived from the transportation by the taxpayer of persons or property one mile.
-Where revenue miles are derived from the transportation of both persons and property, the revenue mile fractions attributable to each such class of transportation are computed separately; and the average of the two fractions, weighted in accordance with the ratio of total receipts from each such class of transportation everywhere to total receipts from both such classes of transportation everywhere, is used in apportioning business income to the Commonwealth.
+The numerator is the taxpayer's total revenue miles within the commonwealth during the taxable period.
+The denominator is the total revenue miles of the taxpayer everywhere during the taxable period.
+A revenue mile means the average receipts derived from the transportation by the taxpayer of persons or property one mile.
+Where revenue miles are derived from the transportation of both persons and property, the revenue mile fractions attributable to each such class of transportation are calculated separately.
+The average of the two fractions, weighted in accordance with the ratio of total receipts from each such class of transportation everywhere to total receipts from both such classes of transportation everywhere, is used in apportioning business income to the commonwealth.

-■ Pipeline or Natural Gas Companies
+■ Pipeline or Natural Gas Companies:

-All business income of pipeline companies is apportioned to the Commonwealth by multiplying the income by a fraction.
-The numerator of the fraction is the revenue ton miles, revenue barrel miles, or revenue cubic feet miles of the taxpayer in the Commonwealth during the tax period.
-The denominator is the revenue ton miles, revenue barrel miles, or revenue cubic feet miles of the taxpayer everywhere during the tax period.
+All business income of pipeline companies is apportioned to the commonwealth by multiplying the income by a fraction.
+The numerator is the revenue ton miles, revenue barrel miles or revenue cubic feet miles of the taxpayer inside the commonwealth during the tax period.
+The denominator is the revenue ton miles, revenue barrel miles or revenue cubic feet miles of the taxpaver everywhere during the tax period.
 A revenue ton mile, revenue barrel mile or revenue cubic feet mile means, respectively, the receipts derived from the transportation by the taxpayer of one ton of solid property, one barrel of liquid property or one cubic foot of gaseous property transported one mile.
 All business income of natural gas companies subject to regulation by the Federal Power Commission or by the Pennsylvania Public Utility Commission is apportioned to the Commonwealth of Pennsylvania by multiplying the income by a fraction.
-The numerator of the fraction is the cubic foot capacity of the taxpayer's pipelines in the Commonwealth.
-The denominator of the fraction is the cubic foot capacity of the taxpayer's pipelines everywhere, at the end of the taxable period.
-Determine the cubic foot capacity of a pipeline by multiplying the square of its radius (in feet) by its length (in feet).
+The numerator is the cubic foot capacity of the taxpayer's pipelines inside the commonwealth.
+The denominator is the cubic foot capacity of the taxpayer's pipelines everywhere, at the end of the taxable period.
+Determine the cubic foot capacity of a pipeline by multiplying the square of its radius by its length in feet.